John O. Campbell

 Now I am in the grip of a new vision, that Everything Is Information.
 The more I have pondered the mystery of the quantum and our strange ability to comprehend this world in which we live, the more I see possible fundamental roles for logic and information as the bedrock of physical theory.

-His experience may have been usual among physicist at the time.
-The biggest quibble might be with his repeated use of the word ‘Everything’.
+His experience may have been usual among physicist at the time but now our biggest quibble might be with his repeated use of the word ‘Everything’.
 Although it is almost universally conceded today that information has a profound role in the workings of the world, few would insist on a uniquely primary role.
 After-all the Large Hadron Collider (LHC), the premier experimental apparatus of an era, is understood largely in terms of particles and fields.
 These concepts have not been displaced from physics.

 We might understand the ‘Everything’ as due to an excitement with novelty and the focus it commands.
 However, the real challenge of the information revolution is to develop a more prosaic understanding of the relationships among information and the other important physical entities.